mattischrome/console-blog/content/posts/rust-and-bone-a-short-review/index.md

 - Thriller
 - Twelve
 title: 'Rust And Bone: A Short Review'
-heroImage: ../../assets/images/defaultHero.jpg
-description: "So, two short reviews in a row.
-I had the day off work and went to see\
-  \ \u201CRust And Bone\u201D this"
 ---
 So, two short reviews in a row.
 I had the day off work and went to see “Rust And Bone” this afternooon.
 It’s the new film by Jacques Audiard, who directed “A Prophet” – one of my favourite films of the last five years.